11x-dev/lesson-8-last-visited-page/README.md

 ***Estimated Time***
 ************************

-Estimated time for this enhancement is 1 - 2 hours.
+Estimated time for this enhancement is 1 hour.

 ************************
 ***Hints and Solution***